akashgoyalll/Encoder-Decoder/README.md

 Trained model artifacts (`.h5`, `.keras`, `.pkl`) are expected beside `app.py` but are usually not committed to Git due to size—add them locally or via your own release assets.

-## License

-Add a `LICENSE` file if you publish this repository publicly.